openebs-archive/openebs-docs/docs/alphafeatures.md

       isWriteCache: false
       type: mirror
   </div>

-  It shows that the details of new blockdevice is repalced with old one.
+  It shows that the details of new blockdevice is replaced with old one.

-- Verify if blockdevice replacement is successfull by using the following command:
+- Verify if blockdevice replacement is successful by using the following command:
   ```
   kubectl get bd -n openebs
   ```